Arguments, Reasoning, Logic, and Proof

 The list is sufficient And all are necessary for a plane figure to be a triangle or for the list to be used to define a triangle.

-This comparison can be used to categorize or group objects by their common properties.
+These ideas can be used for comparison and to categorize or group objects by their common properties.

 Or when considering if two things are equivalent or congruent.
 Triangles with identical necessary and sufficient properties are congruent.